 Image source: Rankwisely.com

-How To Reduce Bounce Rate: The Most Effective Tips
+11 Ways To Reduce Bounce Rates: The Most Effective Tips

 The tips below can help you transform an ordinary internet user into a customer or subscriber.

-According to the Search Engine Journal infographic, approximately 21% of shoppers abandon their carts if checkout takes too long.
-Instead of losing these potential sales, boosting your loading speeds to under five seconds can make a massive difference.
+According to this Search Engine Journal infographic, approximately 21% of shoppers abandon their carts if checkout takes too long.

 Source: Search Engine Journal